abayomipopoola/abayomipopoola/content/blog/power-of-habit/index.md

 The basal ganglia, a cluster of neurological tissue, is responsible for recalling patterns and acting on them.
 This structure allows us to perform tasks automatically, conserving mental energy for more demanding activities.

-According to Charles Duhigg's book, **The Power of Habit**, the basal ganglia stores patterns and accesses them through a process called chunking.
+According to Charles Duhigg’s book, **The Power of Habit**, the basal ganglia stores patterns and accesses them through a process called chunking.
 This process allows the mind to identify which habit to use based on perceived cues.
 The conscious mind then triggers the associated habit and relaxes until the stored behavioral pattern is complete.
 When the automatic behavior is finished, the mind ramps back up to ensure the desired result is achieved.

 Our daily routines consist of numerous automatic actions, such as getting dressed or locking the door.
 These patterns have been acquired through long-term learning and can be performed without conscious attention.
 Animals also develop a variety of action skills after long-term learning, even when facing complex tasks.